 Lyle Waggoner is a veteran actor and former model; most popular for appearing on The Carol Burnett Show which ran from 1967 to 1974.
 He also appeared as the main cast, Steve Trevor and Steve Trevor Jr., on the widely-watched TV series Wonder Woman.
 The TV series ran from 1975 to 1979, airing 59 episodes of which Waggoner was a part of, thus, further cementing his profile as a household name in American television.
 Now retired, Lyle Waggoner spends his restful old age with his wife of over 50 years, Sharon Kennedy.
 Read on, as we unravel more about this veteran.

-Lyle Waggoner’s Bio, Age
+Lyle Waggoner’s Age and Early Life

 Lyle Waggoner was born—Lyle Wesley Waggoner—in Kansas City, Kansas, United States, on April 13, 1935; into the family of Myron and Marie Waggoner.
 Though born in Kansas, Waggoner spent the most part of his childhood in Excelsior Springs, Missouri where he attended elementary school and later went to Kirkwood High School.
 Following his graduation from high school in 1953, Waggoner enrolled at Washington University in St. Louis for a short while before joining the United States Army.
 While in the army, Waggoner served two years in West Germany, not at the front lines anyway but as a radio operator.